tijmenvangulik/ErgometerJS/README.md

   * Error handling and connection stability enhancements
 - 1.2.0
   * Cordova android usb support
+- 1.3.0
+  * Refactored internals for better stability of the usb csafe commands (csafe command processing could stop after some time.)
+  * Breaking change: the csafebuffer is not a property of the monitor any more.
+It is replaced by a function newCsafeBuffer() which creates a new buffer on every call.
+This prevents potential async problems.
+  * the clear function of the csafebuffer is removed. (it is not needed any more because newCsafeBuffer creates every time an empty buffer )
+  *

 # Project features

 * The project is open source and and it is based on open source project. (appache 2 license)